 Costa Brava is located in the province of Girona and has 206km of varied coastline stretching all the way from Blanes up to the border of France.
-When you think of Costa Brava, you may fall into the trap of conjuring up images of hoards of British tourists with restaurants serving up nothing but British grub all along the coast.
-However, you may be surprised by just how far this is from the real Costa Brava.
-In reality, it offers stretches of beautiful and quiet beaches with quaint villages and tantalizing restaurants offering traditional Catalan cuisine.
+With so many beautiful bays to choose from, there is a place of the coast for everyone.
+The Costa Brava offers stretches of stunning and quiet beaches with quaint villages and tantalizing restaurants offering traditional Catalan cuisine.
 It should come as no surprise that this is what makes the Costa Brava one of Spain’s most popular destinations.

 The coastline is extremely varied and can cater for pretty much all types of holidays, be it an active one with water sports or golfing, a holiday with mates or just relaxing on a quiet beach to sink into a good book.
 You will find there is so much to do that it is impossible to fit it all into one holiday so you may inevitably find yourself coming back for more!